2old2randr/Palindromes/README.md

 for base 10 only.
 Uses the functions I→NL, NL→I, LPOP and REV from the excellent ListExt library that can be found at https://www.hpcalc.org/details/7971.

-For numbers with less than seven digits, a brute force search with backtracking is used.
-This was originally written by "peruna" (see https://www.hpmuseum.org/forum/thread-19563.html).

 The original paper can be found at https://arxiv.org/abs/1602.06208